BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 Of those, 459 (48%) are using Elm at work, which is cool.
 It'll be fun to see at how this changes year-over-year—I hope these numbers increase!

-One particular note here: I've told various people that I get respondents who don't use Elm, and who don't want to.
-I don't know why they take the survey!
-But nobody really believes me, so I added an option here to quantify that.
-This year, it was 7 respondents.
-I've haven't removed their responses from these questions, since getting an outsider's perspective on our community can be helpful!
-(But I *did* remove several troll responses; those were not useful data.)

 {{< vegaLite schema="/static/state-of-elm/2018/charts/experience-rating.vega-lite.min.json" >}}

-We have roughly the same shape of the distribution this year as last year.

-Notably, this year we don't have as many people answering that they didn't have any experience whatsoever.
+This year we don't have as many people answering that they didn't have any experience whatsoever.
+Other than that, we have roughly the same shape of the distribution this year as last year.

 This question is designed to get at the idea of how confident people are when using Elm.
 I think it may be redesigned next year, since these past two years it has not revealed anything useful (other than people click about the middle of the scale.)

 {{< vegaLite schema="/static/state-of-elm/2018/charts/languages.vega-lite.min.json" >}}

-The differences here year-over-year are pretty significant, and it has more to do with survey design than respondent differences.
+The differences here year-over-year are pretty significant, but it has more to do with survey design than respondent differences.
-Last year we asked "What *language* are you 'coming from'?" and this year we asked "What programming *languages*, other than Elm, are you most familiar with?"
+Last year we asked "What *language* are you 'coming from'?" where this year we asked "What programming *languages*, other than Elm, are you most familiar with?"
 The new language clarified the intent of the question a lot—and we'll use it next year—but it meant that we got a lot more responses!

-The upshot of this is that most of these languages can't be compared year-over-year except people's top language which was… let me check… JavaScript.
+The upshot of this is that most of these languages can't be compared year-over-year except people's top language: JavaScript.
 Not really surprising, at least to me!

 {{< vegaLite schema="/static/state-of-elm/2018/charts/watering-holes.vega-lite.min.json" >}}